tttp/srs0/README.md

 ### CLI

 The package includes a CLI for encoding and decoding SRS addresses.
+The CLI automatically determines whether to encode or decode an address based on its format.
+If the address has 5 parts separated by a =, it will be decoded; otherwise, it will be encoded.

 **Configuration:**